illustration of brand positioning

 How To Improve Your Brand Position Over Time

-There are many factors that will require a brand to change or improve its brand position.
-For instance, business goals might change or the needs of target buyers might be changing.
-In order to keep an effective positioning strategy and continue to have a competitive edge in a crowded market, brands need to be adaptable.
+Many factors will require a brand to change or improve its brand position.
+For instance, business goals might change, or the needs of target buyers might be changing.
+To keep an effective positioning strategy and continue to have a competitive edge in a crowded market, brands must be adaptable.
 Here are some tips:

-• Listen to your customers: In order for your brand position to resonate with your customers, potential customers, or target audience, you need to listen to what they're saying and what their consumer preferences are.
+• Listen to your customers: For your brand position to resonate with your customers, potential customers, or target audience, you need to listen to what they're saying and what their consumer preferences are.
 Conduct some social listening.
 Send out surveys, set up focus groups, or talk to them through social media or events and gain insights to improve your message.

 • Refocus your statement: Has your brand lost its focus trying to do so much?
-If so, you have to get back to the basics and determine if your current brand positioning is still effective.
+If so, you must return to the basics and determine if your current brand positioning is still effective.

-• Have a clear vision: Use data and insights to create a clear vision for your brand repositioning or improvement.
-These will back you up through tough conversations and help you measure success during the process.
+• Have a clear vision: Use data and insights to create a vision for your brand's repositioning or improvement.
+These will support you through tough conversations and help you measure success.

 • Test it out: A business decision like a brand repositioning isn't always a sure go.
-To make sure your new plan works, you have to test it out with your audience.
+To ensure your new plan works, you must test it out with your audience.
 A/B test your control statement against your brand positioning statement and see what works better and how people react.

-• Keep a long-term view: It will take time to change the minds of consumers and revamp the customer perception of what you offer and have them believe in what you offer today rather than previously.
-Your repositioning may also target new prospective customers so keep in mind that your brand may be entirely new to them.
+• Keep a long-term view: It will take time to change consumers' minds, revamp the customer perception of what you offer, and have them believe in what you offer today rather than previously.
+Your repositioning may also target new prospective customers, so remember that your brand may be entirely new to them.
 For some brands, this may take years.
-That's why it's important you consider the investment, marketing, acquisitions, and additional resources you need to make that shift in your positioning.
+That's why you must consider the investment, marketing, acquisitions, and additional resources you need to shift your positioning.

 Conclusion